john-cd/rust_howto/drafts/reverse_proxy.md

 [![rathole-github][c-rathole-github-badge]][c-rathole-github]
 [![rathole-lib.rs][c-rathole-lib.rs-badge]][c-rathole-lib.rs]

-[Rathole][rathole-github]{{hi:rathole}}⮳ is a lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
+[Rathole][c-rathole-github]⮳ is a lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 A reverse proxy for NAT traversal.

 ## ngrok